 Different states have different concerns about fracking.
-For Texas, it’s the sheer amount of water needed for fracking to take place, given that the State has been experiencing a draught for some time.
+For Texas, it’s the sheer amount of water needed for fracking to take place, given that the State has been experiencing a drought for some time.
 In Ohio, small earthquakes have raised questions about the potential impact fracking might have on fault lines.
-In Pennsylvania, ground water in the town of Dimock (a high fracking area) has been deemed undrinkable.
+In Pennsylvania, groundwater in the town of Dimock (a high fracking area) has been deemed undrinkable.

 Fracking in the UK

 Fracking in the UK is still in the early stages, with exploratory sites being created.
 There is a huge public outcry at the prospect of fracking in the UK with many potential fracking sites being targeted by protestors both from the local community and further afield.